Blendify/blender-manual/blender_docs/manual/addons/rigging/rigify.rst

 ``limbs.super_palm``
    Will create a palm system based on the distance between palm bones.

-   Requirement: at least two bones child of the same parent.
+   Requirement: At least two bones child of the same parent.
    The property has to be set on the inner palm bones (think it as index's metacarpus), the rig control will appear on the last palm bone (think it as pinky's metacarpus).